kristinadengland/resume/index.md

 ## Strengths

 ### Experience in people management and mentorship
-- Have non-officially managed teams, including managing the current DEIA Communications team and previously managing the web team's workload and business partner communications when we were between managers.
+- Have unofficially managed teams, including managing the current DEIA Communications team and previously managing the web team's workload and business partner communications when we were between managers.
 - Extremely organized in managing timelines and tasks with teams.
 - Mentor others on skill development and process knowledge across various areas.